antoinetteboyle/pandas-challenge/README.md

 # pandas-challenge
-Pandas-challenge Homework Week 4 Pandas, Pandas, Pandas
+Pandas-challenge Pandas, Pandas, Pandas

 I have choosen PyCitySchools

+Analysis helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

 The main code written in Jupyter Notebook is in the folder called PyCitySchools.